theailanguage/terminal_server/README.md

 - Connect the server to cloud systems or remote environments.

 For any issues or improvements, feel free to contribute and open an issue or pull request in this repository!

+## 🤝 Contributing

+At this time, this project does **not accept external code contributions**.

+This is to keep licensing simple and avoid any shared copyright.

+You're very welcome to:
+✅ Report bugs or request features (via GitHub Issues)
+✅ Fork the repo and build your own version
+✅ Suggest documentation improvements

+If you'd like to collaborate in another way, feel free to open a discussion!